ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

     .option("<parameter name>" , "<parameter value>")
     .parquet("<write path>")
     ```
 8. You can use Spark to automatically encrypt content saved in Hive tables by storing the information about which columns to encrypt with which keys in the Apache Hive Metastore.
-See [Configuring Parquet encryption on Apache Hive tables](/docs/AnalyticsEngine?topic=AnalyticsEngine-parquet-encryption-on-hive-tables).
+See [Configuring Parquet encryption on Apache Hive tables](/docs/AnalyticsEngine?topic=AnalyticsEngine-parquet-encryption-on-hive-tables){: new_window}.

 ## Running {{site.data.keyword.iae_full_notm}} with Parquet encryption